-How to treat urinary tract infections naturally requires the consumption of plenty of fluids—taking in more fluids will induce more urination.
-It is a matter of common sense, the more liquid you consume, the more you will urinate.
+How to treat urinary tract infections naturally requires plenty of fluids—taking in more fluids will induce more urination.
+It is a matter of common sense; the more liquid you consume, the more you will urinate.

 However, when it comes to fighting UTI pain, not all liquids are the same.
-Water helps, but liquids that have certain levels of medicinal properties are preferred—there comes cranberry juice and orange juice.
-And of course, lactobacilli probiotic foods.
+Of course, water helps, but liquids that have certain levels of medicinal properties are preferred—there comes cranberry juice and orange juice.
+And, of course, lactobacilli probiotic foods.

-Now that you know, it is advisable that you drink plenty of liquids to flush out bacteria through frequent urination.
-Because UTU pain, if left untreated, could lead to more serious conditions like upper tract infections or urosepsis.
-It is always best to consult your doctor and get your urine analyzed to make sure you get rid of your urinary tract infections completely.
+Now that you know, you should drink plenty of liquids to flush out bacteria through frequent urination.
+Because UTU pain, if left untreated, could lead to more severe conditions like upper tract infections or urosepsis.
+It is always best to consult with your doctor and get your urine analyzed to make sure you get rid of your urinary tract infections ultimately.